Azure-Samples/azure-files-samples/RestSetAcls/README.md

 ## Usage

 1. Make sure you meet the prerequisites above.
 1. Open a PowerShell session.
+PowerShell 7 is preferred, but PowerShell 5 (aka Windows PowerShell) is also acceptable.
 1. Define how to connect your storage account with storage account key:

    ```powershell